Research

 Discounts, Rationing, and Unemployment

-[2020, European Economic Review. working paper, published version]
+[2020, European Economic Review. working paper, published version and replication pack]

 Summary: Rising discount rates have a direct effect on unemployment, since hiring is an investment activity for firms in the presence of search frictions, and an indirect effect, since a rise in discounts reduces investment in capital, reducing the marginal product of labour and hence incentives to hire.
 Combined, the two discount measures can account for 52% of the peak rise in unemployment during the Great Recession.